ExodusMovement/qaf/README.md

 </Subscribe>

-// higher order components pattern: injecting stores by passing their keys (as defined in `<Provider />`) subscribe('store', 'anotherStore', ..)(Counter);
+// higher order components pattern: injecting stores by passing their keys (as defined in `<Provider />`)
+// typically we would use it if we wanted access to the store's state or actions
+// in places other than the render function of our component, e.g. lifecycle methods subscribe('store', 'anotherStore', ..)(Counter);
 ```